 - Flat Iron & Madison Square (there are cute squirrels)

 - Empire State Building (up to the 86th floor)

 - Rockefeller Center (late afternoon/early evening, to enjoy the sunset)

 - Statue of Liberty and Ellis Island: take the ferry, there are tours which include both places for $18 (if my memory serves well).
 Dedicate half a day to that.
 The line to the boat from Battery Park can take up to an hour and a half.

 - Charging Bull, in Wall Street: I recommend you do it after coming back from Ellis Island, in the evening.
 It's less crowded.

 - Central park (don't miss out the Balto statue)

 - The American Museum of Natural History

-- The 9/11 Memorial Museum (it can take up to 3-4 hours, and at the very least 2 hours):
+The 9/11 Memorial Museum (it can take up to 3-4 hours, and at the very least 2 hours):

 - St. Mark's Place, in East Village

 The following places offer a great view at any time of the day.
 If you want to enjoy them as much as you can, my advice is to get there at around 7pm and stay for about 2 hours.
 This way you'll get the view at night also.